-6. Agency Goals, Objectives, Strategies and Measures by Program for FY 2019 through FY 2023:
+6. Agency Goals, Objectives, Strategies and Measures by Program

-The agency's sole program is investigation and prosecution.
+The agency's sole program is investigation and prosecution of judicial complaints.

 Goal A.1 - The goal of the Commission is to provide the citizens of this state with a fair, impartial, ethical and competent judiciary by processing complaints, conducting proper investigations and when necessary, holding hearings to gather the facts and make recommendations for disciplinary sanctions; by participating in judicial seminars and conferences to educate judges on current laws and to rehabilitate them when a minor violation has occurred; and to protect the judiciary from unfounded complaints.